Train TELLi dans la campagne

 ACTIMOB: the truck that brings together shops and public services

-Tested in Brittany until the end of summer 2025 as part of our Tech4Mobility programme, this mobile multi-service truck brings shops and public services closer to people living in rural areas.
+Tested in Brittany from September 2024 through September 2025 as part of our Tech4Mobility programme, this multi-service truck brought shops and public services directly to people in rural areas.

 ACTIMOB camion services